giovanni-shibaki/SMA0300_Conicas/README.md

 Due to the fact that this application is based on Winforms C#, it can only run in a Windows-based environment.
 If on windows, just clone this repository and run the project on Visual Studio 2019 (preferably).
 If you just want to see the software running, search for its .exe file at SMA0300_Conicas\Conicas\bin\Debug\Conicas.exe

 ## Most important pieces of code
 PS: all code comments in this project are probably written in Brazilian Portuguese.
-For any questions regarding the software, don't hesitate to contact me or [giovanni-shibaki](https://github.com/giovanni-shibaki)
+For any questions regarding the software, don't hesitate to contact [Muramatsu2602](https://github.com/Muramatsu2602) or [giovanni-shibaki](https://github.com/giovanni-shibaki)

 ### FuncMatematicas.cs